mdsolarflare/tpi/README.md

 **Important Note:** Running these scripts will modify your Raspberry Pi system configurations.
 Ensure you understand the contents of the scripts before running them.

+# TODO - rewrite this, you just install argocd and do all the manifest syncing from there now

 ### Load Balancing (required for the following PiHole Manifest)
 This repository includes a k3s manifest file (located in the k3s-manifest directory) for setting up Metallb as a load balancer for your cluster.